-Learning will be facilitated and consolidated through a design exercise in which participants will collaborate in small groups to design PEPs for different contexts and regions.
+Learning will be facilitated and consolidated through a design exercise in which participants will interact with the course experts to design PEPs for different contexts and regions.

 WHO ATTENDS THIS COURSE?

 The course is conceived for people who are concerned with or work in the fields of public investment, employment strategies, active labour market policies, social protection, public employment programmes and rural and urban development.